Should Be Affordable.

 You can be a part of providing cherished experiences to current, and future, Bobcats.
 Choose a scholarship that supports the experience you want to share with our undergrads—or we can help you establish your own.
-Any gift made to eligible scholarship endowments now through June 30, 2024 will be matched 50¢ on the dollar.
+Through the OHIO Match(TM), any gift made to eligible scholarship endowments now through June 30, 2024 will be matched 50¢ on the dollar.
 For more information please contact us.

 What is an endowment?